ironboy/the-rest/README.md

 await Cat.find({}).sort('name').limit(10).select('name');
 ```
 ##### Alternate syntax
-If you are targeting old browsers/Internet Explorer, that do not support the [Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), you have to use an alternate syntax, were you replace the method chains with a second argument:
+If you are targeting old browsers/Internet Explorer, that do not support the [Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), you have to use an alternate syntax, where you replace the method chains with a second argument:

 ```js
 await Cat.find({}, {sort: 'name', limit: 10, select: 'name'});